Interviews by NameOral Histories

 A civil rights activist, Allen was pastor of the Highland Hills Methodist Church in Dallas in 1963.
 A leader with the Congress of Racial Equality (CORE), he helped organized a prominent 28-day civil rights protest at the downtown Piccadilly Cafeteria in 1964.
 Recorded June 23, 2006, and June 11, 2008.

-A WFAA radio reporter, Allman was one of the first media representatives inside the Texas School Book Depository.
-He is believed to have encountered Lee Harvey Oswald leaving the building.
-Recorded November 30, 1995, November 20, 2006, September 25, 2010, and January 26, 2013.
+Program director at WFAA Radio in 1963, Allman witnessed the assassination from the corner of Houston and Elm Streets.
+He was then one of the first reporters inside the Texas School Book Depository, where he is believed to have encountered Lee Harvey Oswald leaving the building.
+Recorded November 30, 1995, November 20, 2006, September 25, 2010, January 26, 2013, and October 4, 2014.

 A Massachusetts native, Altman served in the U.S. Army during the Kennedy years.
 While stationed in Germany in 1962, he knew conservative activist Bernard Weissman who later lent his name to the infamous black-bordered advertisement published in The Dallas Morning News on November 22, 1963.
 Recorded October 22, 2010.